aliclark/the_wooden_sword/Evolved Emergent Qualia.md

 - Russellian monism
 - Schrodinger - Mind and Matter talks about the fact of an evolved arrangement leading to conscious experience
 - Cosmopsychism
-- Life 3.0 by Max Tegmark - excellent discussion of using science to tackle consciousness by looking at physical arrangement
+- Thank you to Max Tegmark for the book *Life 3.0*, which gave a very good overview and introduction to the topic, including excellent discussion of using science to tackle consciousness by looking at physical qualities.
 - Please contact me with any other prior work, particularly relating to:
   - the philosophical theory that protophenomena is not a property, bu instead existence is inherently protophenomenal in nature
   - scientific predictions and experiments around the biological structure resulting from qualia as an evolved phenomena